Fort Anne: Second French period (1667–1713)

 The second French period lasted 43 years.
 During King William's War (1688–1697), the fort was attacked three times.
 In 1689, a completely redesigned fort was begun that was around six times the size of the previous fort established by the Sir William Alexander in 1629 and strengthened by Governor D'Aulnay around 1643.
 Also around this time, the street layout adjacent the fort were altered to accommodate the massive new project.
 However, construction was only two weeks underway when all work was halted, leaving Port Royal without a working fort.
-When soldiers arrived from New England in 1690 it quickly succomed to their attack, but was only briefly occupied.
+When soldiers arrived from New England in 1690, it quickly succumbed to their attack, but was only briefly occupied.
 It was attacked two more times before the end of the war, but there was no territorial expansion by the English.

 Work was recommenced on the fort in 1702, approximately on the footprint of the 1689 construction, but this time adhering to a Vauban configuration which remains largely intact to this day.
 From a defensive perspective, the Vauban star shape and gently sloping walls soften the angle of impact from incoming fire.
 The low profile of the walls reduce the size of the target.
 The soft earth has more mass to withstand impacts as well as reduces the quantity of projectiles if impacts occur.
 From an offensive perspective, the star shape enables more cannons to fire, no matter the angle of attack.
 Due largely to the revised fort configuration, when hostilities erupted during Queen Anne's War (1702-1713), the fort repelled three initial British attacks.
 However, It succumbed in 1710 to an overwhelming British force of 2,000 troops and 36 ships.
 The French made a minor attempt to retake the fort in 1711, but were unsuccessful.